Liam6791sadasd/ram-killer-browser-extension/README.md

-to install into chrome, you have to go to chrome://extensions and turn on developer mode (top right), then click "Load Unpacked"
+to install into chrome, you have to go to chrome://extensions and turn on developer mode (top right), then click "Load Unpacked" i believe its the same way for other browsers, but I do know its the exact same for Opera GX

 boom. your ram dies. not really, but yknow.